daamien/blog/_drafts/2017-10-26-lets_build_better_graphic_tools_for_postgresql.md

 Now What ?
 -------------------------------------------------------------------------------

-This first meeting left me with lots of questions [FIXME] but also hopes that we will see big improvements in this area and the forthcoming years.
+This first meeting left me with many questions but also with great hopes.
+I am pretty sure we will see big improvements in this area in the forthcoming years.

-In fact, PostgreSQL is now so feature-rich (FIXME) that we've now reached a point where the new challenges are outside the database core.
-Improving our Graphic tools is one of these and if we can gather only 10% of the community collective intelligence (FIXME) on this matter, we're going to make great things.
+In fact, PostgreSQL is now so feature rich that we've now reached a point where the new challenges are outside the database core itslef.
+Improving our Graphic tools is one of these future challenges and if we can gather only 10% of the community's collective intelligence on this matter, we're going to make great things !